 But their real specialty is car camping tents.
 This makes them ideal for parties and large gatherings.
 Tents like the Weathermaster 10-person tent are chock full of living space, so bring all your friends!

 Now, Coleman does more than make oversized fabric caverns.
 They also come up with some pretty cool ideas.

 Their patented hinged door is probably the most notable invention.
 These doors make entering and exiting hassle-free.
 Plus, they bring an added touch of home-like luxury to your campsite.

-Keep in mind that though Coleman may seem flawless, their tents aren’t the best for extreme or long-term use.
-Instead, they make great starter tents, or they’re ideal for a casual camper.
+Remember that though Coleman may seem flawless, their tents aren’t the best for extreme or long-term use.
+Instead, they make great starter tents or are ideal for a casual camper.

 But in actuality, CORE can be considered a step up from Coleman.
-They’re slightly more expensive, but their tents have better durability and weather resistance overall.
+They’re slightly more expensive, but their tents have better durability and weather resistance.

 Another cool CORE perk is their tendency to include screen rooms with some of their tents, as seen on the 9P Instant Cabin (shown below):